5-Herb Detox Tea Formula

 Understanding Each Herb's Role

-Dandelion Root: The Gentle Diuretic
+Dandelion Root: Gentle Diuretic & Bile Stimulant

 Dandelion root (Taraxacum officinale) supports liver detoxification through multiple pathways.
 As a natural diuretic, it helps the kidneys eliminate toxins that the liver has processed, preventing reabsorption.
 This "flushing" action complements the liver's work beautifully.
+Dandelion also acts as a digestive bitter, stimulating bile production and flow.3 Bile is essential for fat digestion and serves as one of the liver's primary routes for eliminating processed toxins.

-Burdock Root: Blood Purifier and Lymphatic Support
+Burdock Root: Blood Purifier & Lymphatic Support

 Burdock root (Arctium lappa) brings powerful blood-purifying properties to this formula.
 Rich in antioxidants including quercetin, luteolin, and phenolic acids, burdock helps neutralize free radicals and reduce oxidative stress throughout the body.
+What makes burdock particularly valuable for liver health is its support of lymphatic function.
+The lymphatic system works closely with the liver to eliminate toxins, and when lymph flow becomes sluggish, the liver's burden increases.4

 Milk Thistle Seeds: The Regenerative Powerhouse

-Ginger Root: Digestive Ally and Anti-Inflammatory
+Ginger Root: Digestive Ally & Anti-Inflammatory

 Ginger root (Zingiber officinale) rounds out this formula with warming, digestive support and powerful anti-inflammatory compounds.
-Gingerols and shogaols (ginger's active constituents) have demonstrated significant anti-inflammatory effects that complement the other herbs' liver-protecting actions.
+Gingerols and shogaols (ginger's active constituents) have demonstrated significant anti-inflammatory effects that complement the other herbs' liver-protecting actions.6 Ginger supports healthy digestion and can help relieve nausea, particularly helpful if you're dealing with digestive upset related to liver congestion.

 Maximizing Your Results: Essential Guidelines

-This tea supports your liver's detoxification processes, but those processes require adequate water to function.
+Hydration Amplifies Detoxification: This tea supports your liver's detoxification processes, but those processes require adequate water to function.
 Aim for at least 8 glasses of filtered water daily in addition to your tea.
 Proper hydration ensures your kidneys can eliminate what your liver processes, preventing toxins from recirculating.

-This tea works best as part of a liver-supportive lifestyle.
+Support Through Diet and Lifestyle: This tea works best as part of a liver-supportive lifestyle.
 Reduce your liver's burden by minimizing processed foods, excess alcohol, and unnecessary medications.
-Emphasize whole foods rich in antioxidants—dark leafy greens, berries, cruciferous vegetables, and healthy fats from sources like wild-caught fish, avocados, and olive oil.
+Emphasize whole foods rich in antioxidants (dark leafy greens, berries, cruciferous vegetables) and healthy fats from sources like wild-caught fish, avocados, and olive oil.
+Our 21-Day Liver Reset Protocol provides comprehensive dietary and lifestyle guidance.

 What to Expect: Realistic Timelines